AJ8GH/CV/README.md

 * At Revolut, I collaborated with senior stakeholders across the business.
 At the end of 2019, I worked with the Data Science leadership team to solve a problem in the hiring process, where we were losing 80% of candidates at the technical hometask stage.
 By presenting data from the hiring funnel I demonstrated the problem to the business and worked with the Tech Leads to redesign the task, improving clarity and reducing the time requirement, leading to a 50% increase in candidate progression at hometask stage.

 ### Attention to Detail
-* Consitently demonstrating attention to detail, which has aided when debugging, producing high quality code, learning new concepts and building complex projects.
-This is evidenced in my [latest review feedback](https://www.linkedin.com/in/adamjonas1/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAAA2mYQAByubFAbMVPWhifar6qQmehRaZ6Po,1635457412605)/), where I excelled in all areas, receiving **steady** for my agile developement process and **strong** in all other areas.
+* My code demonstrates my consistent attention to detail, which has immensely aided both my code quality and my learning.
+This is evidenced by very strong feedback in my [latest review](https://drive.google.com/file/d/1pTHGox77Wf84Y5FCDSn3JSpmfOoaFZaz/view), where I received **steady** in agile and **strong** in all other areas.

 ### Leadership
-* Most recently displayed during my final project at Makers.
-Working in a 6 person team with many opinions and ideas, there were challenges in deciding on which core features and functionality to prioritise for our app.
-I initiated a team wide vote on which features were most important, and crucially how long each would take to implement.
-This allowed us to prioritise the most important user stories and to make realistic goals based on what we could achieve in the remaining time.
+* I applied my leadership skills in my final project at Makers.
+Our 6 person team has many opinions and ideas, with challenges around deciding on which features to prioritise for our app.
+I initiated a team wide vote on which features were most important, and how long each would take to implement.
+This allowed us to prioritise the most important user stories in our final sprint and deliver a fantastic app which we were all extremely proud of.

 *************